Starting a new business? Get 40% off our accountancy services for 3 months! 😀

 If the client doesn’t meet the off-payroll criteria (so they’re a small, private company, or they’re based abroad with no UK connection) then it’s the intermediary’s responsibility to decide whether or not the contract falls within IR35 rules.

 If CEST is used to determine the employment status of an engagement, HMRC will honour the outcome as long as the correct information has been entered.
-So, keep the evidence!
+Keep the evidence!

-If the end client find that the worker would be treated as an employee if the intermediary didn’t exist, the contract is ‘inside IR35’.
+If the end client finds that the worker would be treated as an employee if the intermediary didn’t exist, the contract is ‘inside IR35’.

 In some circumstances the client still pays the gross amount (so they don’t deduct tax or NI), and the intermediary’s payroll makes the deductions instead, with the worker themselves then paid as if they’re employed.